Tires Go Circular

 • LanzaTech is working with Bridgestone to scale up a closed-looped system that uses bacteria to break down the rubber and capture carbon.
 It then turns the carbon into biofuels, such as ethanol, that can be used to make polyethylene (PET) for packaging, polyester yarn, and surfactants used in consumer goods like laundry detergent.

 • Ecore flooring company diverted more than 111 million pounds of truck tires from landfills in 2020.
 They collect scrap material from their manufacturing process and recycle it into their system.
-This is possible because rubber does not degrade through the recycling process like paper or plastics.
+This is possible because rubber does not degrade through recycling like paper or plastics.

 • NextLap Accelerator allows entrepreneurs to fast-track product ideas into scalable businesses.
-Industry partners and technical experts in construction, automotive, and sports equipment provide intensive training and mentoring for the start-ups.
+Industry partners and technical experts in construction, automotive, and sports equipment provide intensive training and mentoring for start-ups.

 Leave a Reply